Never Invite a Novakid to Tea

 Trivia

-• The codex entry references Hylotl missionaries, a faction the Hylotl player character was part of in the beta versions of Starbound.
+- The codex entry references Hylotl Missionaries, a faction the Hylotl player character was part of in the beta versions of Starbound.
 Due to being a fan entry for a contest held before the official release, its content appears to be based on the beta continuity, rather than the canon continuity introduced with the official release.
+This is likely true of the other fan made entries as well, although only this codex refers explicitly to any beta concepts.
+Because of this (and also that this entry is the only reference to the Hylotl Missionaries in the release version of the game), the canonicity of this faction in the modern game is dubious.

 Contents